rodg/nier-wiki-backup/skips/bridge-skip.md

 ## Easier Version
 **Dash &rarr; Jump &rarr; Podspin &rarr; Jump &rarr; Podspin &rarr; Dash**

 - There are many other ways to do this.
 The one provided is just a safe option to get you started.
+Feel free to experiment.
 <br>
 <iframe width="800" height="450"
 src="https://www.youtube.com/embed/sReGQj67HJU">